-MATH 165: Calculus I (3) [Old code: MATH 151]
+MATH 165: Calculus I (3)

 This course covers functions, limits, the derivative, maximum and minimum problems, the integral, and transcendental functions.

 MBA 500: Managerial Communication (3)

 This course focuses on the theory and practice of effective communications by managers.
 Managerial communication continuously ranks as the single most important skill for managers and executives to have.
 Emphasis is placed on both written and oral communications to make a student better, more effective leader and strategy implementer.